Exact Solutions of Nonlinear Partial Differential Equations by the Method of Group Foliation Reduction: Introduction

 where $\X{}$ is the inf\/initesimal generator of a one-parameter group of point transformations acting on $(t,r,u)$.
-For constructing a group foliation, it is natural to use the time translation generator~\eqref{ttranssymm}, since this is the only point symmetry admitted for all cases of the parameters $n\geq 1$, $q\neq 0,p$.
+For constructing a group foliation, it is natural to use the time translation generator~\eqref{ttranssymm}, since this is the only point symmetry admitted for all cases of the parameters $q$, $m$ and all values of the constants $p$, $k$.

 In Section~\ref{method}, we f\/irst set up the system of group-resolving equations given by the time-translation symmetry~\eqref{ttranssymm} for the reaction-dif\/fusion equation~\eqref{reactdiffeq}, which uses the invariants and dif\/ferential invariants of the symmetry generator $\X{1}$ as the independent and dependent variables in the system.
 We next state the form required for solutions of the group-resolving system to correspond to group-invariant solutions of the reaction-dif\/fusion equation~\eqref{reactdiffeq} with respect to the point symmetries generated by $\X{1}$, $\X{2}$, $\X{3}$.